braydonf/nostr-key-change/README.md

 ## User Metadata Attestation Event

 This is a parameterized replaceable event with kind `30050`.
-This should be an attestation for another user's metadata (`kind 0`).
+This is an attestation for another user's metadata (`kind 0`).
 This will help a user remember what public key is associated with what `display_name`, `nip05`, `website` and other metadata (should that `kind 0` event be compromised in the future).
 It can also attest to a newly defined `migration_pubkeys` field that could be useful to be able to identify a user.
 The attestation can be _public_ or _private_.

 Public:
 ```js